 The City of Beaverton has achieved positive results from the photo red light program.
 Injury crashes at Beaverton photo red light intersections have decreased 41%, comparing the first year of the program (2001) to the following years (2001 - 2010).
-Overall crashes have decreased 6%, but more importantly the severity of these crashes has been significantly reduced.
+Overall crashes at photo red light intersections have Beaverton Photo Red Light Enforcement Evaluation - February 2021 recently remained constant, but more importantly the severity of these crashes has been significantly reduced.

-For clarification analysis of the crash data showed that the data used from 2001 -2010 appears to have included all crashes where the location was coded to the intersection and included crashes where red light running was not a contributing factor.
-The 2011 -2016 data only includes crashes that occurred in the intersection and where red light running was a contributing factor.
+For clarification analysis of the crash data showed that the data used from 2001 - 2010 appears to have included all crashes where the location was coded to the intersection and included crashes where red light running was not a contributing factor.
+The 2011 - 2020 data only includes crashes that occurred in the intersection and where red light running was a determined to be a contributing factor.